 These conversations can be proactive (initiated by the business) or reactive (initiated by the consumer).

-As such, most conversational marketing interactions begin with a pop-up instant chatbot message in the corner of a business website/landing page, mobile application, or third-party messaging platform.
+As such, most conversational marketing interactions begin with a pop-up instant chatbot message in the corner of a website page, mobile application, or third-party messaging platform.

-The goal of conversational marketing is to anticipate, understand, and respond to consumer questions and needs throughout the entire customer journey, essentially guiding the customer through the sales funnel step-by-step.
+The goal of conversational marketing is to anticipate, understand, and respond to consumer needs throughout the customer journey, guiding the customer through the sales funnel.